A Modern Agreement

 The agreement also solidifies Canada’s international trading relationship by complementing existing trade deals, such as NAFTA and the recently signed Comprehensive Economic & Trade Agreement (CETA) with Europe.

-The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement between 11 nations that, if ratified by any six of those nations, will eliminate tariffs on the vast majority of goods traded between the participating nations.
-Canada is expected to ratify the CPTPP in March 2019.
+The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement between 11 nations that will eliminates tariffs on the vast majority of goods traded between the participating nations.

 Canada was an anticipated signatory of the agreement’s initial incarnation, the Trans-Pacific Partnership (TPP), a trade deal that initially involved four nations, but later expanded to 12, including the United States, Canada, Australia, New Zealand, Mexico, Peru, Chile, Japan, Malaysia, Brunei, Singapore and Vietnam.